MichaelBarney/Dialogflow-Twilio-Whatsapp-Conector/README.md

-A simple way to connect/integrate Dialogflow and Twilio to create Whatsapp Chatbots
+A simple way to connect and integrate Dialogflow and Twilio to create Whatsapp Chatbots